504 North James Street

 Dana has been serving St. Mark's School as the secretary since 2023.

-I am excited to teach the Kindergarteners essential skills and help them gain knowledge to succeed in their academic careers.
+I am excited to teach the Kindergartener/First Grade essential skills and help them gain knowledge to succeed in their academic careers.
 I am eager to observe the children as they develop a wide range of academic skills in language, literacy, thinking and cognitive awareness.
 Along with the academic skills they will develop, they will also increase in their physical, social and emotional development.

 My prayer for each of the children is that they grow not only in academic knowledge but also develop a love of Jesus to be carried with them throughout their lives.